acousticrobot/web-16/_pages/toki-pona/lesson-02.md

   text: tan
 ---

-### Glyphs can represent whole words, or individual syllables
+### glyphs can represent whole words, or individual syllables

 This hieroglyphic writing system uses two methods to form words: images which represent whole words, and images which represent syllables.
 Most of the time, we will use glyph blocks which represent whole words.
 Let's look into the syllable method first, however, for a couple of reasons:
   1. This is a good introduction to the idea of _infixing_ and _subfixing_.
 Many of the sentence constructions you will be learning involve one or more image _inside_ of another, or _below_ another.
 This is also the case with the syllable constructions.